Fidelis-Akinbule/Fidelis-Akinbule/README.md

 - 95%+ detection accuracy with minimal false positives

 **Impact**: Demonstrates production-ready ML system design with focus on reliability and business value.

-**Development Note**: Built using AI-assisted development with focus on modular architecture and maintainability.

 [View Project →](https://github.com/Fidelis-Akinbule/ComprehesiveFraudDetectionPipeline)